CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/AssetDeploymentDevice.md

 `func (o *AssetDeploymentDevice) UnsetDeviceStatistics()`

 UnsetDeviceStatistics ensures that no value is present for DeviceStatistics, not even an explicit nil
+### GetProductSubgroup

+`func (o *AssetDeploymentDevice) GetProductSubgroup() string`

+GetProductSubgroup returns the ProductSubgroup field if non-nil, zero value otherwise.

+### GetProductSubgroupOk

+`func (o *AssetDeploymentDevice) GetProductSubgroupOk() (*string, bool)`

+GetProductSubgroupOk returns a tuple with the ProductSubgroup field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProductSubgroup

+`func (o *AssetDeploymentDevice) SetProductSubgroup(v string)`

+SetProductSubgroup sets ProductSubgroup field to given value.

+### HasProductSubgroup

+`func (o *AssetDeploymentDevice) HasProductSubgroup() bool`

+HasProductSubgroup returns a boolean if a field has been set.

 ### GetProductType

 `func (o *AssetDeploymentDevice) GetProductType() string`